-The questions in the office section mainly concern general information about the farm.
-This information is collected to get an idea of, for example, the size of your farm and the management practices that are applied, but will not be used to calculate any kind of score for your farm.
+The questions in this section mainly concern general information about the farm.
+This information is collected to get an idea of, for example, the size of your farm and the management practices that are applied, but will not be used to calculate any kind of score or result for your farm.
 If data have been collected from a large enough number of farms, this information could possibly be used (anonymously) to detect a relation between some of these factors and the behaviour or welfare of the animals.
 It could also be used to compare your farm more specifically to farms that are similar in size or that apply the same management practices.

-The only exceptions are the questions concerning the average mortality rate, use of the outdoor area and signs of sunburn.
-These are considered as actual welfare indicators.
+The only exceptions are the questions concerning the use of the outdoor area and signs of sunburn.
+The answers to these questions say something about animal behaviour or welfare.